LillithChute/ReverseClue/res/README.md

 15. The pet only moves when a player moves it.
 16. Computer player can do all the same actions as a human player
 17. The computer player will ALWAYS choose to attack if they cannot be seen.
 They will also ALWAYS choose the item with the highest damage.
+18. The jar file is ONLY run from the /res directory relative to the repository root.
+This is essential for the view to correctly locate the help file.

 ### Limitations